pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-In this milestone, I totally changed how my accelerometer values were being read.
+In this milestone, I changed how my accelerometer values were being read.
 I scrapped the idea of using a logistic regression model, and instead, I used the Madgwick filter (see _Adafruit LSM6DS3 + LIS3MDL Accelerometer_) and used roll, pitch, and yaw values to get accurate data from my accelerometer.

 &nbsp;
 &nbsp;